Your Guide to Inverse ETFs and ETNs

-Inverse exchange-traded funds (ETFs) and inverse exchange-traded notes (ETNs) are marketed to investors looking to profit from, or protect against, declining markets.
+Inverse exchange-traded funds (ETFs) and inverse exchange-traded notes (ETNs) are marketed to investors looking to profit from—or protect against—declining markets.
 More specifically, they are used to create so-called "short" positions (which bet on a down market) in a large number of securities, commodities, or currencies altogether.
 An investor buys a single product that's easily traded on an exchange and sells it within the same day.

 A short position is generally taken when you sell borrowed amounts of a tradable entity with the intention of buying them back for a lower price.
 It's a way of betting on a drop in a market.